chinapedia/wikipedia.abstract.en/Page/Potsdam_Conference.md

 Poland

-Curzon_line_en.svg's old and new borders, 1945.
+'s old and new borders, 1945.
 Territory previously part of Germany is identified in pink]]

 -   A Provisional Government of National Unity recognized by all three powers should be created (known as the Lublin Poles).
 When the Big Three recognized the Soviet controlled government, it meant, in effect, the end of recognition for the existing Polish government-in-exile (known as the London Poles).
 -   Poles who were serving in the British Army should be free to return to Poland, with no security upon their return to the communist country guaranteed.